xiix0/scam/README.md

-You will soon forget this.
+Your talents will be recognized and suitably rewarded.